dansmyers/ProgrammingAndSoftwareDevelopment-Spring-2021/Labs/7-Object_Recursion.md

 Now repeat the same analysis on the version below, which has more people and adds a third version of the `infectAll` method.
 Again, explain in detail what will happen for each version of `infectAll`.
 There are no tricks or syntax errors in the program.

+Type your answers to this part in a document that you can upload to Canvas.

 ```
 public class ObjectRecursion {